Vulnerability and patch management in the CISSP exam

 All technology assets must be configured consistent with the applicable baseline configuration.

 Vulnerability remediation Management is the practice of evaluating identified vulnerabilities, assigning risk based on likelihood and impact, planning an appropriate response, tracking the response through completion, and periodically verifying completion.
 Examples of processes that provide inputs to the Vulnerability Remediation Management process include Technology Risk Assessments, Threat Monitoring, and Vulnerability Assessments.

-- Organizations must evaluate the relevance of reported vulnerabilities and identify the associated risk to organization’s technology assets.
+Organizations must evaluate the relevance of reported vulnerabilities and identify the associated risk to the organization’s technology assets.
 The determination of risk must take into account: